 Getting Help with Retirement Income Planning

-If you need help putting together your income plan for retirement, consider working with a Certified Financial Planner™ (CFP®), Certified Public Accountant (CPA) or a Chartered Financial Consultant® (ChFC®) or an RICP (Retirement Income Certified Professional®).
-Advisors who hold these designations have met rigorous educational, experience and ethics requirements.
+If you need help putting together your income plan for retirement, consider working with a Certified Financial Planner™ (CFP), Certified Public Accountant (CPA) with the Personal Financial Specialist (PFS) credential, a Chartered Financial Consultant (ChFC®) or a Retirement Income Certified Professional® (RICP®).
+Advisors who hold these designations had to meet rigorous educational, experience and ethics requirements.